Arvkus/bakalauro-darbas/README.md

 More commonly, a color framebuffer and a depth buffer are separate attachments in Vulkan.
 Therefore the pAttachments member of VkRenderPassCreateInfo points to an array of attachmentCount elements.
 A render pass represents a collection of attachments, subpasses, and dependencies between the subpasses, and describes how the attachments are used over the course of the subpasses.
 The use of a render pass in a command buffer is a render pass instance.

-renderpass attachments are bound wy wrapping them into `frameBuffer`. buffer references all `imageViews`
+!!!! render pass defines what types of attachments framebuffer will use, and how each subpass will use renderpass attachments are bound wy wrapping them into `frameBuffer`. buffer references all `imageViews`

 ### Depth buffer